CFBD/cfb.js/docs/RecruitingApi.md

 # **getRecruitingPlayers**
 > [Recruit] getRecruitingPlayers(opts)

+Player recruiting ratings and rankings

 Get player recruiting rankings and data.
 Requires either a year or team to be specified.

-Player recruiting rankings

 ### Example
 ```javascript